Frequently asked questions are classified according to the following issues:

 4. When exactly does the program officially end?
 Is it possible to conduct the final project later in the year?

 In order to finish the master’s, you have to present your master’s final work.
 There will be two calls, one in June and the other in September.
 Therefore, when you finish the master it depends on your project.
 In fact, you can start developing your master final project when you are ready to do so.
 The issue of doing the final project in July or August would be whether you have enough time to develop a good project.
 There is also the option to ask for an extension which runs till February 2023.

 5. Is it possible to simultaneously be enrolled in another Master’s degree at another University in another country, which is conducted completely online and which I have already completed parts of (i.e. it wouldn’t be full workload)?

-There is no problem of doing another master at the same time.
+There is no problem with doing another master at the same time.
 Just be aware that you have to attend classes and have enough time to perform well in both courses.
-Also note that there will be no concessions or exceptions made due to the fact that you are studying for two master’s degrees.
+Also, note that there will be no concessions or exceptions made due to the fact that you are studying for two master’s degrees.

 6. What does a regular week of class look like?

 Normally classes are scheduled in the afternoon (from 14:00 or 15:00 on).
 Weekly there are between three to four classes, two or three hours long.